Are you following the course Exchange Hybrid? If you are, you do know that we…

 The below screenshot shows that the Exchange Online MX record is added and resolves both to IPv4 and IPv6 addresses.

-Read more: Whitelist domain in Office 365 to bypass SPAM filtering »
+Read more: How to Allowlist domain in Microsoft 365 »

 Conclusion